iLoveDataJjia/mathdl/README.md

-# MathDL - A deep mathematical understanding of DNNs
+# MathDNN - A deep mathematical understanding of DNNs

 ![](docs/mathdl-front-img.jpg)